Chubb runs for 130, Browns hold off winless Lions 13-10

 Lions: Starting G Halapoulivaati Vaitai went out with a concussion in the second quarter. ...
 Da'Shawn Hand (groin) got hurt in the third quarter. ...
 Center Evan Brown left for several plays with an unspecified injury.

 Browns: Landry appeared to aggravate the left knee injury that landed him on injured reserve. ...
-LB Jeremiah Owusu-Koramoah went out in the second half with a leg injury that went unannounced by the team.
+LB Jeremiah Owusu-Koramoah went out in the second half with an ankle injury.

 UP NEXT